Seven days notice

 Email your child details form and any supporting information to email@example.com.

-The employment notification checklist (PDF 156.9KB) contains a full list of the requirements for employers.
+The quick guide to employing children contains a full list of the requirements for employers.

 At least seven days before a child can be involved in your production, you will need to tell us how you will be employing the child and how you will keep them safe.
 When you complete the online notification form you are providing us with a broad of idea of what children will be required to do and how you will make the child’s work environment a positive and safe environment.

 The online notification form can be completed before your production details are confirmed.
 You can upload supporting documents such as scripts, storyboards and risk assessments to the form to demonstrate how children will be employed.
 We will assess your plans and will let you know if further information is needed before the child starts work.

 Providing this information seven days in advance allows us to focus our attention on high risk productions and reduces the risk of delays to your production, if issues are identified at the last minute.

 Before completing the online notification form you may need

 - Your company information (is your authority to employ children current?)

 - Approximate dates, times and location of the production

 What happens if I don't provide 7 days notice?